graboskyc/LabelMakerService/Readme.md

 * Run the `build.sh`

 ## Running
-* After running the "docker-compose build" and "docker-compose up -d", visit `http://localhost:8078?password=<whatever you set in the .env>` and a PDF should be downloaded
+* After running the "docker-compose build" and "docker-compose up -d", visit `http://localhost:8042`, enter the password and any parameters a PDF should be downloaded
 * MAKE SURE YOU HAVE YOUR FIREWALL CONFIGURED IF YOU WANNA ROUTE THIS THROUGH SOMETHING LIKE AN APACHE VIRTUAL HOST TO FORCE HTTPS (otherwise what's the point?)

 ## Third Party Libraries